tanhauhau/tanhauhau.github.io/content/blog/reactivity-in-web-frameworks-the-when/index.md

 Are we going to remove and recreate every DOM element in the view?
 Do we know that which part of the view is going to change based on what has changed in the application state?

 That is, if we know **the WHAT**.

+---

+_I’d like to thank [Rich Harris](https://twitter.com/Rich_Harris) for pointing out some inaccuracies in the previous version of this article and providing valuable feedbacks.
+All the remaining errors are mine.._